inakigarciadp/code-to-prompt/README.md

 - `--extra-ignore` option: Adds patterns to the defaults
 - Integration with .gitignore patterns
 - Smart pattern matching with pathspec

+#### Directory Tree Generation
+The directory tree system provides a visual representation of the codebase structure:
+- Generates an ASCII tree view of the directory hierarchy
+- Respects all ignore patterns and gitignore rules
+- Maintains consistent sorting for predictable output
+- Provides visual indicators for directory structure
+- Ensures cross-platform compatibility in display

 #### File Content System
 The file content system consists of three main components: